Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Variational posterior consistency theorem

 \end{theorem} Our results suggest that the convergence rates of variational posterior distributions for non-linear inverse problems can attain the same convergence rates as those of posterior distributions, which are demonstrated to be optimal in a minimax sense for various inverse problems in \cite{IntroNonLinear_nickl2023bayesian}.
-We highlight that the probability measure $Q_N$ presented in Theorem \ref{boundgam} is a truncated Gaussian measure.
-Despite some studies on Bayesian methods employing truncated Gaussian measures \cite{truncated_beskos2018multilevel,truncated_rudolf2018generalization}, it may be more convenient to address optimization problems (\ref{variationalposterior}) using a variational set $\mathcal{Q}$ composed of Gaussian measures rather than truncated Gaussian measures.
-Consequently, we introduce high-dimensional Gaussian sieve priors to provide contraction theorems with a variational set $\mathcal{Q}$ of Gaussian measures in Section \ref{High-dimensional Gaussian sieve priors}.
+We highlight that the probability measure $Q_N$ presented in \cref{boundgam} is a { restricted} Gaussian measure.
+Actually, the construction of $Q_N$ in the proof of \cref{boundgam} (see the Supplementary Material \cite{Zu2024AoS}) essentially requires the variational family to contain the prior restricted to a Rényi ball centered at the true parameter.
+Without prior knowledge of the true parameter or the radius, such a family is not feasible for practical variational inference.
+Hence, \cref{boundgam} should be regarded as an existence result rather than a practically implementable setting.
+To solve the optimization \cref{variationalposterior}, it may be more practical to employ a variational set $\mathcal{Q}$ composed of Gaussian measures rather than such { restricted} Gaussian measures $Q_N$.
+Consequently, we introduce high-dimensional Gaussian sieve priors to provide contraction theorems with a variational set $\mathcal{Q}$ of Gaussian mean-field families in \cref{High-dimensional Gaussian sieve priors}. \begin{remark} { For the general results stated in \cref{finalthm} (also \cref{finalthmsv}), the presence of the power terms in the loss function, e.g. $\norm{\, \cdot\, }^ {\frac{2}{p+1}}$, is to the best of our current knowledge, required in order to relate the Hellinger distance $h(p_{\theta}, p_{\theta_0})$ to either $\lVert \mathcal{G}(\theta) - \mathcal{G}(\theta_0) \rVert_{L^2_{\lambda}}$ or $F\bigl(\lVert f_{\theta} - f_{\theta_0} \rVert_{\mathcal{F}}\bigr)$ (see the proof of \cref{mainthm} for detail).
+Through Markov’s inequality, we can convert our power bounds into ‘standard’ risk with squared distances (e.g., $L^2$ norm):

+for any diverging sequence $M_N\rightarrow \infty$, which aligns with the posterior contraction in terms of standard squared distances (such as the results in \cite{knapik_general_2018}). } \end{remark}